-- to guarantee international labor standards,
+- guarantee international labor standards,

-- to improve environmental protection and
+- improve environmental protection and

-- to fight corruption and bribery.
+- fight corruption and bribery.

-Signatories are also obligated to report each year on the progress they have made in implementing the 10 principles.
+As a signatory Bayer reports each year on the progress they have made in implementing the 10 principles.
 At Bayer, the Sustainability Report serves as a progress report in which we describe how we embed the 10 principles within our strategies and processes, and what efforts we undertake to support societal priorities.
 It also meets the requirements of the Blueprint for Corporate Sustainability Leadership Criteria, which have applied at Bayer since we joined the UNGC’s corporate sustainability leadership initiative LEAD in 2011.
 Here we are active in two platforms.

 Over the past decade we have steadily expanded our commitment to the Global Compact.
 For example, we became a signatory to the CEO Water Mandate and the Caring for Climate initiative.
 And we have signed the Women’s Empowerment Principles, a set of seven principles governing gender equality that sum up how women can be strengthened in the workplace, on the employment market and in the community.
 In 2019, we joined the Science Based Target Initiative and thus support ambitious goals with respect to the protection of water resources and the climate.